DallanQ/lotr_journeys_in_middle_earth/Manual.md

 During the enemy activation step, each enemy group attempts to move and attack.
 The app provides an enemy group with a target to move toward and attack:

-> Image of activation request showing two action buttons of "attack" and no "target".
+> Image of activation request showing two action buttons of "attack" and "no target".

 First, the enemy group moves up to the indicated number of spaces toward the targeted hero, taking the shortest path of spaces possible.
-The enemy group stops when it is in range of that hero.
+The enemy group stops when it is in **RANGE** of that hero.
 The enemy is in range if it is in the hero's space or if it is in an adjacent space **and** has the ranged ( icon of a right-pointed dart with a white-shaped right-pointed arrow in it ) icon on its enemy portrait.

-> image of a ranged icon on a portrait.
+> Image of a ranged icon on a portrait.

 *Ranged Icon on Portrait*

 If the enemy group cannot get in range of its target but can get in range of another hero, that closer hero **becomes the new target**.
 If multiple heroes satisfy this condition, the heroes choose which one becomes the new target.

-If the enemy can get in range of a target, the "Attack" button is selected and the app displays the amount of damage (icon of 3 claw scratches of a cat) and fear (icon of a devil-like face with two curved horns) that the hero might suffer.
+If the enemy can get in range of a target, the "Attack" button is selected and the app displays the amount of damage (icon of 3 claw scratches) and fear (icon of a devil-like face with two curved horns) that the hero might suffer.
 Suffering damage and fear are described on page 12.

-> Image showing the 3 damage strikes of the enemy and the 1 fear that the hero might suffer.
+> Image showing the 3 damage strikes of the enemy represented with claws scratches and the 1 fear that the hero might suffer represented with a devil-like face with two curved horns.

-*The Enemy Attacks For 3 Damage (icon of 3 claw scratches of a cat ) And 1 Fear (icon of a devil-like face with two curved horns).*
+*The Enemy Attacks For 3 Damage (icon of 3 claw scratches) And 1 Fear (icon of a devil-like face with two curved horns).*

 If the enemy group cannot get in range of any target, **it ignores the entire instruction**, and the "No Target" button is selected.
 This provides the enemy with a new instruction, which usually moves the enemy closer to a hero.

-> Map tile depicting the movement of the orc group and the hero position.
+> Image of a map tile and an arrow describing the movement of an attack legolas towards the Gimli statue since it is within its reach.

 *The Orc group is instructed, "Move 1: Attack Legolas (or closest hero)."
 It cannot reach Legolas' space to attack him; instead, it moves toward and attacks Gimli.*